 He then gained a commission in the United States Marine Corps and served as an Artillery Forward Observer in Vietnam.
 His dramatic experiences with his fellow Marines in combat led him to write "Lullabies for Lieutenants: Memoir of a Marine Forward Observer in Vietnam 1965-1966."

-After his service in the Marine Corps he joined Wall Street and was a top-producing stockbroker for over twenty-five years with Lehman Brothers and Bear Stearns.
+After his service in the Marine Corps he joined Wall Street and was a senior stockbroker for over twenty-five years with Lehman Brothers and Bear Stearns.
 A few years ago he left the securities industry to devote his full time to writing.
-He is in the process of writing a book about all the Wall Street exploits he was a part of and saw.
+He is in the process of writing a book about the Wall Street exploits he was a part of and saw.
+He is also writing a books about the abuse of power in the military.

 The History Press released his second book, "Marist Football: Inside the War Eagle Tradition," September 25, 2012.